immense/immybot-documentation/src/guide/README.md

 In other systems, different types of maintenance happen on their own schedule.
 Windows Updates may run on Tuesday night, but Third Party updates may run on Wednesday night, and auto-fix tasks may run whenever an alert is fired for a failed monitor, which has its own polling interval.

-By forcing all automation to happen in a single, linear set of actions we call a [Maintenance Session](#maintenance-session), we can deliver predictability not only as to _what_ changes will be made, but also _when_.
+By forcing all automation to happen in a sequential set of actions we call a [Maintenance Session](#maintenance-session), we can deliver predictability not only as to _what_ changes will be made, but also _when_.

 This also provides a cohesive mechanism for setting up a new computer.
 At best in traditional RMMs you can assign Monitors that detect the absence of required software and run Install scripts when they are missing, but this doesn't scale as pre-requisites and exclusions are required.